 But this... this little guy has captured my heart.
 The painting was almost accidental.
 He certainly was.
 I found a tiny paint splash on my table that looked sort of fishy...
 I realized it was glow-in-the-dark paint - I added a bit of dimension, and this beautiful blue canvas became all about him.
 And after reading about Sudan, the world's last white northern rhino who died, (and being extremely concerned about the glaciers disappearing in my home state Alaska), the painting suddenly clicked.

 Extinction, 8x8, acrylic/resin/mirror on canvas

 "Salt" 36x60, oil, mirror, acrylic, and resin on canvas

 A bit of a departure from my usual, but such a long history with this one.
 The textures of 'Lot's Wife,' the inspiration of Malta's salt pans, the gorgeous ever-changing blues of the sea... and my continuing exploration in the world of resin art.
 A friend stopped by while I was working on it and inspired the splash finish (which can really only be seen in person, unfortunately the camera doesn't capture it).
 But she is finally finished and every time I walk by this piece, my breath catches.

 Lordy, had NO idea I'd be spending December making so many ornaments!
 When the Andersonville Galleria asked me if I would consider a holiday gift idea, it was by pure happenstance that I lucked into hand-painted resin covered glass balls.
 They capture light like blown glass but aren't as fragile, and you all loved them!
 Thank you!!

 If you want a large order for next holiday season, I'm taking pre-orders! xoxo

-Thank you for visiting my visual blog of current projects, muses, and photos of where I am in the world…
+Thank you for visiting my visual blog of my work and muses!

 "…Every day I discover even more beautiful things.
 It is intoxicating me, and I want to paint it all…